What is Travel?

 - Reimbursements for personal expenses (including airfare) will not be reimbursed until the trip has concluded

 - All travel reimbursements for MIT Students and Staff should be completed on Concur upon return from trip.
 Hand in original receipts, invoices, boarding passes, etc. to SAO and include the "Detailed Report with Allocation Summary" as a cover sheet

 - Concur submissions are completed by the individual being reimbursed

 - Concur submissions require a note, electronically attached as a receipt, from a financial signatory approving the expense AND referencing the cost object to be charged

-Review safety procedures with a SAO staff member prior to departure
+- Review safety procedures with an SAO staff member prior to departure

 - Each traveler fill out and sign a International Travel Liability Waiver, if applicable